swordalt/phigros-chart-downloader/README.md

 ### <ins>Notes</ins>

-1. This project is not in any way affiliated with Pigeon Games and therefore Phigros.
+1. This project is not in any way affiliated with Pigeon Games and therefore Phigros itself.
-2. No assets are hosted or stored in this repository and website.
+2. No assets or resources are hosted or stored in this repository and website.
-3. Assets are decompiled from the CN version of Phigros, meaning region-exclusive songs are available here.

 ### <ins>Attribution</ins>
 [Phigros_Resource](https://github.com/7aGiven/Phigros_Resource), by [7aGiven](https://github.com/7aGiven)
-- For providing unmodified decompiled assets and files from Phigros.
+- For providing unmodified assets and files from Phigros.

 Phigros, by [Pigeon Games](https://space.bilibili.com/414149787)
 - For the original game.

+###### Note: Will provide source when project is finalized / complete to a certain degree.